Categories of Fractions Revisited: Introduction

 \section{Introduction}

+In category theory, the concept of localization is a tool for constructing a new category from a given one.
+The idea is as follows: a category may have a certain class of morphisms which are not all invertible, although morally they ``should'' be invertible.
+As an example, one may consider weak homotopy equivalences in the homotopy category of topological spaces: some weak homotopy equivalences are homotopy equivalences, and hence isomorphisms, but not all of them are~\cite{Hatcher}; on the other hand, two weakly homotopy equivalent spaces behave in absolutely the same way concerning the properties probed by maps from or to suitably nice spaces, and hence should morally be isomorphic.

+Given such a class of morphisms in a category, one can form a \emph{localization} of the original category, which is a new category which guarantees all ``morally invertible'' morphisms to be invertible, while approximating the original category as closely as possible.
+This idea can be made precise in terms of a universal property; see section~\ref{sectionlocalization}.

+Localizations exist not only for categories, but also for other kinds of algebraic structures.
+For example for rings: adjoining formal inverses for a certain class of ring elements yields a new ring from a given one.
+Under certain conditions on the class $\mathcal{W}$ of elements to be inverted---the so-called Ore conditions---there is a particularly nice way to describe the elements of the localized ring in terms of an equivalence class of formal fractions, where a formal fraction is defined to have an element of the original ring in the numerator and an element of $\mathcal{W}$ in the denominator.

-Categories of fractions are the analogue in category theory to rings of fractions in ring theory: adjoining formal inverses for a certain class of morphisms yields a new category from an existing one.
-Due to the metamathematical nature of category theory however, the objectives are quite different and categories of fractions are a tool to construct new \emph{mathematical theories} from existing ones.
-And in some cases these abstract constructions can be more useful than concrete (in the category-theoretical sense) descriptions of the categories under investigation.
-Furthermore, categories of fractions can be relevant for other general categorical constructions; the theory of Verdier localization in the framework of triangulated categories is an example.
+It turns out that pretty much the same technique that works for rings can also applied to categories.
+Under certain conditions, the localization of a category with respect to a class of morphisms can be described in terms of ``formal fractions''.
+If this construction is possible, the resulting localization is a \emph{category of fractions}.
+In some cases, such an abstract construction can be more useful than a concrete (in the category-theoretical sense!) description of the localization.
+Furthermore, categories of fractions can be relevant for other general categorical constructions; the theory of Verdier localization in the context of triangulated categories is an example.

+Due to the metamathematical nature of category theory, the objectives in category theory are quite different from those in ring theory: thinking of a category as representing the collection of models of a mathematical theory, taking a category of fractions is a tool to construct a new \emph{mathematical theory} from a given one.